sidtalia/low-cost-multi-modal-approach-to-localization/README.md

 For the hardware specifications (including wiring specifications), 3d print files as well as 2 d drawings, go into the "hardware folder".

-For the back end libraries, go into the "libraries folder"(currently unavailable).
+For the back end libraries, go into the "libraries folder".

 1) You will need : Arduino IDE (1.6.13 or better)